-Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information required under BSP Circular No. 1074 in Note 19 and Revenue Regulations No. 15-2010 in Note 20 to the financial statements are presented for purposes of filing with the BSP and Bureau of Internal Revenue, respectively, and are not required part of the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The supplementary information required under BSP Circular No. 1074 in Notes 5, 7, 11, 19 and 21, and Revenue Regulations No. 15-2010 in Note 22 to the financial statements are presented for purposes of filing with the BSP and Bureau of Internal Revenue, respectively, and are not required part of the basic financial statements.
 Such supplementary information are the responsibility of Management and have been subjected to the auditing procedures applied in our audit of the basic financial statements.
 In our opinion, the supplementary information are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.

 Navarro Amper & Co.

 BOA Registration No. 0004, valid from June 7, 2021 to September 22, 2024 SEC A.N.
 0004-SEC, issued on December 7, 2021; Group A, valid to audit 2021 to 2025 financial statements BSP R. N. 004-BSP, issued on September 21, 2020, effective until September 21, 2024 TIN 005299331